ATB-UQ/CYANA-Examples/NCAA_w_restraints/README.md

 # CYANA-Examples
-Example use of ATB CYANA library files for a non-canonical amino acid containing tripeptide
+Example use of ATB CYANA library files for a tripeptide containing a non-canonical amino acid with an aliphatic ring

 Files must be located in the same file when CYANA starts